-Heidelberg University is located on a 125-acre main campus with approximately 90 additional surrounding acres in Tiffin (population 20,000), county seat of Seneca County and center of a prosperous agricultural, industrial and business area in northwestern Ohio.
+Heidelberg University is located on a 125-acre campus with approximately 90 additional surrounding acres in Tiffin (population 20,000), county seat of Seneca County and center of a prosperous agricultural, industrial and business area in northwestern Ohio.
 The campus is located on the east side of Tiffin on College Hill.
-Heidelberg's tree-lined campus has large expanses of well-kept lawns and flowering shrubs.
 Classrooms, laboratories and other buildings are within easy walking distance in the time allotted between classes.
 Downtown Tiffin is within a half-mile of campus, and the city's churches are conveniently near.
 The old and new in architecture at Heidelberg blend harmoniously.
 From the pure Greek Revival lines of Founders Hall and the Victorian Gothic style of University Hall, the architecture moves toward the more modern English Gothic and to the functional style typified by Beeghly Library.
 In many of the buildings erected since 1907, gray Bloomville limestone, with cut Bedford stone for trim, gives a sense of unity to the various styles.
-Ten buildings ranging in age from 85 to 160 years are entered in the National Register of Historic Places.
+Ten buildings ranging in age from 87 to 162 years are entered in the National Register of Historic Places.